Applications for bankruptcy from creditors

 Creditors or employees can petition for bankruptcy of a debtor.
 The petitioner must pay a guarantee for the expenses of the bankruptcy proceedings.
 However, employees are exempt from the duty to pay a guarantee.

 Below is a description of the process of petitioning for bankruptcy.

 Before petitioning for bankruptcy, creditors will normally attempt to collect debts through reminders and debt collection procedures.
 A creditor's last resort before petitioning for bankruptcy will often be distrainment.
-Distrainment is carried out by an enforcement officer with the aim of determining whether the debtor has any assets which can be seized.
+An enforcement officer carries out distrainment proceedings.
+The aim is to determine whether the debtor has any assets that can be seized.

-- Enclosed with the petition for bankruptcy, the creditor must enclose the results of the distrainment and copies of fees which have been paid and a certification of incorporation.
+- Enclosed with the petition for bankruptcy, the creditor must enclose the results of the distrainment and copies of fees that have been paid and a certification of incorporation.

 - At the same time as a creditor submits a petition for bankruptcy, he must pay a fee to cover the associated expenses.
 If it becomes apparent that the debtor has sufficient liquid assets to cover the expenses, the amount will be refunded.

 - An employee who has not received salary and holiday pay from their employer by the agreed date can opt to petition for their employer to be declared bankrupt in order to recover what they are owed.
 However, before petitioning for bankruptcy the employer has to send a payment demand and a bankruptcy notice.
 Employers who petition for bankruptcy are exempt from the obligation to pay the expenses for the estate administration.